agsb/minute/docs/Logicskeeb.md

 ### A swap

-A swap is about held (and relase ?) a key then click other key.
+A swap is about held (and release ?) a key then click other key.
 AB is not same as BA.
 Used to select a layer and a key.
 Any swap with space selects the default layer.